Nishi-Ōita Station: Layout

 The station consists of an island platform serving two tracks at grade.
 The station building is an old timber structure of traditional Japanese design but is now largely used by JR Freight with only a small portion devoted to passenger waiting area.
 Access to the island platform is by means of a footbridge.
 A staffed ticket window is located on the island platform.
 On both sides of the island platform are numerous sidings used by JR freight.

 Management of the passenger facilities at the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth on the island platform which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 The private Kyushu Railway had, by 1909, through acquisition and its own expansion, established a track from Kokura to Yanagigaura.
 The Kyushu Railway was nationalised on 1 July 1907.
 Japanese Government Railways (JGR), designated the track as the Hōshū Main Line on 12 October 1909 and expanded it southwards in phases. Ōota opened as the new southern terminus on 1 November 1911 after the track was extended there from Beppu.
 On the same day, this station was opened as an intermediate station on the new track.
 On 15 December 1923, the Hōshū Main Line was renamed the Nippō Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.